hjball/five-a-side/README.md

 ## Approach

-Intially I set out by sketching a rough wireframe of the MVP, before transfering the layout into Sketch and creating a simple design from which I based my project.
+Initially I set out by sketching a rough wireframe of the MVP, before transferring the layout into Sketch and creating a simple design from which I based my project.

 After deciding on React and Redux as main libraries for my project (mainly because I wanted to challenge myself with using Redux), I starting building the basic functionality of the MVP, reaching for the lodash JavaScript library to handle the randomising and sorting of players into teams.